jean-philippe-martin/pawk/README.md

 ## About

-The venerable tool Awk shows it's very useful to easily write one-liners to process input files, one line at a time.
-The only downside for me is that I don't use it enough to remember the Awk language from one time to the next.
+The venerable tool Awk has showed us how useful it is to be able to write quick one-liners to process files one line at a time.

+Awk's only downside for me is that I don't use it enough to remember the Awk language from one time to the next.

 Wouldn't it be nice to have an Awk-inspired tool, but where the language is Python?
+Where it knows how to read `csv` and `parquet` files?
+Where it has a few synonyms for the command-line flags so that what we type is more likely to work on the first try?
 This is what "pawk" is about.

 ## Overview

-At its heart, the tool will read a file and run the Python you provided on every line.
+At its heart the tool will read a file, split each line into words, and give that to Python code you provide.

 You can also specify code to run before or after the loop.
 Since your code is put directly into the program, you can use `continue` or `break` to go to the next line or stop processing.

 The program will also parse `csv`, `tsv` or `parquet` files if given as input so you don't have to worry about things like commas in quoted strings in your csv.
+It will import `datetime`, `defaultdict`, `re`, and `json` for you so you don't have to.

+To save you from having to initialize them, variables `a` to `z` are already set to `0` on start for you.
+You can override this of course.

 There are a few more niceties, use `pawk --help` to see a list.